EvanZhouDev/palm-api/.github/README.md

 ## Why PaLM API?

-Google has its own API interface for PaLM, though their [@google/generativelanguage](https://www.npmjs.com/package/@google-ai/generativelanguage) and [google-auth-library](https://www.npmjs.com/package/google-auth-library) packages .
+Google has its own API interface for PaLM, through their [@google/generativelanguage](https://www.npmjs.com/package/@google-ai/generativelanguage) and [google-auth-library](https://www.npmjs.com/package/google-auth-library) packages .

 However, making requests with the native package is simply too complicated, clunky, and slow.